INSIGHTi

 perception may be especial y strong.

 Executive orders are a significant vehicle for unilateral action by the President.
-They have the force and
+They have t

 one of the most direct ways a president can set policy.
 Presidents may find executive orders a particularly